-In this post from Writers Write, your one-stop writing resource, we share a selection of our favourite quotes about families.
+In this post from Writers Write, your comprehensive writing resource, we share a selection of our favourite quotes about families.

 The International Day Of Families is celebrated on the 15th of May every year.
 The day was proclaimed by the UN General Assembly in 1993.
 The theme for 2015 is Men in Charge?
 Gender Equality and Children’s Rights in Contemporary Families

 There have always been great families in fiction.
 Some are happy, some are challenged, and others are downright dysfunctional.

 From the perfect mother and sisters in Little Women, to the crazy mother, the hidden father and their five daughters in Pride & Prejudice, to the Lancasters in The Fault in our Stars, to Scout, Jem, and Atticus in To Kill A Mockingbird, to the four neglected children in The Glass Castle, there will never be a shortage of relationships to examine.